sarvesh-adk/sampatti/README.md

-# SpendWise - Finance Tracker & Educator
+# Sampatti - Finance Tracker & Educator

 ## Project Overview

-**SpendWise** is an innovative finance tracker and educator tool designed to help users manage their personal finances while providing educational resources on financial literacy.
+**Sampatti** is an innovative finance tracker and educator tool designed to help users manage their personal finances while providing educational resources on financial literacy.
 The tool empowers individuals to track their expenses, set budgets, and save for their goals, all while offering insights and tips on how to make smarter financial decisions.
-Developed by **Team THE CATALYSTS** for the **HACK N WIN 2.0** hackathon at **CGC Jhanjeri**, SpendWise is your go-to solution for gaining control over your finances and learning essential financial skills.
+Developed by **Team THE CATALYSTS** for the **HACK N WIN 2.0** hackathon at **CGC Jhanjeri**, Sampatti is your go-to solution for gaining control over your finances and learning essential financial skills.

 ---